 Faculties are authorised to choose specific Heads of Departments to supervise one or more study programmes within the faculty, where general University requirements for minimum number of students and for credits for a study programme are fulfilled.
-Heads of departments are elected at faculty meetings for a term of two years in each instance.
-The election shall be completed by 1 March in the year that the term of office of the incumbent Head of Department expires and the term of office commences on 1 July and ends on 30 June two years later.
+Heads of Departments are elected at faculty meetings for a term of two years in each instance.
 Managing a department entails communications with students and a leadership role in teaching and learning development.
-Departmental teacher meetings are a forum for collaboration, and such meetings are called by the Head of Department as required.
-Teachers, temporary lecturers and any other parties involved in teaching within the department can be called to a departmental teacher meeting in each instance.
-Responsibility and tasks of the Heads of Department are further detailed in a specific job description.
+Teacher meetings are a forum for collaboration, and such meetings are called by the Head of Department as required.
+Teachers, temporary lecturers and any other parties involved in teaching within the department can be called to a teacher meeting in each instance.
+Responsibility and tasks of Heads of Departments are further detailed in a specific job description.